WestpacGEL/GEL/README.md

 │   ├── vanilla.js          # only for static site generation
 │   └── util.js             # for reused logic within the component [optional]
 │
-├── docs/                  # all other files here [optional] │   ├── thing1.mdx         # each brand has it's own folder
+├── docs/                   # documentation for docz later │   ├── thing1.mdx          # documenting features etc
-│   └── thing2.mdx         # and other brands
+│   └── thing2.mdx
 │
 ├── examples/               # the demo folder is for seeing the components in action │   ├── 00-example.js       # show-case props and variations